simonaseno/simonaseno/README.md

 # 👋 Hi, I'm Dr Simon Aseno, MPH

-I'm a data scientist based in North Carolina, United States, with a passion for uncovering stories within data using R. I specialize in data analysis, visualization, and building predictive models and interactive data apps using Shiny!
+I'm a Data Scientist based in North Carolina, United States, with a passion for uncovering stories within data using R. I specialize in data analysis, visualization, and building predictive models and interactive data apps using Shiny!
+Aside Data Science, I have a strong background in public health, medical laboratory science and diagnostics.

 ---